casdoor/casdoor-website/docs/integration/java/jenkins-plugin.md

 ![Casdoor Application Setting](/img/integration/java/appseeting_jenkins.png)
 3. Add the desired provider and provide any additional settings.

-On the application settings page, you will find two values: `Client ID` and `Client secret`, as shown in the picture above.
-We will use these values in the next step.
+Note **Client ID** and **Client secret** from the application page for the next step.

 Open your favorite browser and visit **http://`CASDOOR_HOSTNAME`/.well-known/openid-configuration** to view the OIDC configuration of Casdoor.

 ## Step 3: Configure Jenkins

-Now, you can install the Casdoor plugin from the marketplace or by uploading its `jar` file.
+Install the Casdoor plugin from the Jenkins marketplace or by uploading the plugin JAR.

 After the installation is complete, go to Manage Jenkins -> Configure Global Security.